wir3z/hubitat/owntracks-hubitat/README.md

 - Time in minutes between adjacent history locations to denote an end of trip
 - Remove previous history location if member is moving in the same direction
 	- Select the slide to remove history points with similar bearings (value entered in the next setting).
 	- Locations with bearings within this number of degrees are removed to reduce history size
+- Scale value for the member details in the info boxes and map drawer.
+	- Swiping up from the button of the Google Family Map will display the member information drawer.
+This scaler changes the details size.
-- Scale value for the past member locations dots.
+- Scale value for the past member locations
 	- Scales the history dots based on the value entered.
-- Scale value for the past member locations lines/arrows.
 	- Scales the history lines/arrows based on the value entered.
 - Distance between repeat arrows on the history lines
 	- Enter the number of pixels between each directional arrow on the history lines.
 The smaller the number, the closer the arrows are together.